cptwunderlich/adventofcode2020/README.md

 But the above blog post says to avoid `foldr` for functions which are not lazy in their second argument, like `(*)`.

+## Day 6

+My first instinct was to throw every group into a set.
+But I figured, I could solve that with some text/list manipulation, i.e., `length . group . sort`.
+That worked and was short and sweet, but sure enough, the second part required a Set.
+So now my solution contains both approaches, but I don't want to rewrite part 1.